tomjaguarpaw/haskell-opaleye/Doc/Design/DESIGN.md

 A `Select` is a collection of rows and therefore if we have two of them we can form their Cartesian product.
-This corresponds exactly to Haskells `Applicative` product on lists.
+This corresponds exactly to Haskell's `Applicative` product on lists.